rajivsiddiqui/cicd-tomcat-deploy/README.md

-## DevOps Project for Beginners
+## CICD Project for Beginners deploy to tomcat

-# cicd-tomcat-deploy